 5. vLex Fastcase

 What it does: vLex Fastcase (formerly Fastcase) provides free legal research to members of state and local bar associations across all 50 states and DC.
-Following the 2023 merger with vLex, the platform now includes enhanced AI features and global content.
+Following the 2023 merger with vLex, and Clio's 2025 acquisition of vLex, the platform now includes enhanced AI through Vincent AI and global content.

-- Free access through bar membership (partnerships with bar associations in all 50 states and DC)
+- Free access through bar membership (partnerships in all 50 states and DC)

 - Federal and state case law